 FHA loans are mortgage loans that are insured by the Federal Housing Administration.
 Buying a home is a costly investment that often requires help from a lending institution.
 FHA loans are very popular among home buyers because they have requirements that are less stringent than other mortgage loans.
 This includes accepting borrowers with low to fair credit scores.
 This is why many opt for FHA loans instead of conventional loans.
 However, there are also disadvantages to FHA loans, including higher interest rates and mandatory mortgage insurance.

 If you are wondering “What is an FHA loan?”, it is important to know the types of FHA loans available, what rates to expect and the loan limits.
 This information can be very beneficial to those who are planning to buy a home now or in the future.
-For a comprehensive overview of the FHA home loan, review the sections below.
+For more information on FHA home loans, review the sections below.

 Types of FHA Loans